 Lee Campbell

 If androids dream of electric sheep, do replicants read analog novels?
-In the dystopian sci-fi world of Blade Runner 2049, the sequel to an adaptation, literature plays a complex role: as source text, as a symbol of human culture in a post-human future, as a reflection upon themes of originality and reproduction, plural authorship, narrative ambiguity, and more.
-In particular, the film engages in a multi-leveled and strangely playful way with Vladimir Nabokov's novel Pale Fire.
+In the dystopian sci-fi world of Blade Runner 2049 (BR2049; date), the sequel to an adaptation, literature plays a complex role: as source text, as a symbol of human culture in a post-human future, and as a reflection upon themes of originality and reproduction, plural authorship, narrative ambiguity, and more.
+In particular, the film engages in a multi-leveled and strangely playful way with Vladimir Nabokov's novel Pale Fire (date).
 An old hardcover copy of the book appears briefly in one scene—a surprising detail in a futuristic world of sentient holograms and flying cars—and it is quoted and covertly referenced in others.
 These appearances are like metafictive keys to a pattern of possible meanings, varying refractions of the image of “pale fire,” or light reflected from an elusive original source.
 BR2049 is structured as a procedural mystery that unfolds through a sequence of archival revelations through which it both embodies and reflects upon its method of archival replication to create a kind of recombinant archival poetics.
 Translating between codex, screen, and holographic media, BR2049 archives and reanimates its filmic and literary precursors, questioning the links between preservation and entropic decay, and between literature as a medium of control or a vector of resistance.
 Within a patriarchal techno-corporate world that violently reinforces troubled boundaries, the reading and circulation of books functions as a sign of displaced humanity.
 In the film, books are mortal bodies, while bodies become textual archives subject to uncanny replication and violent erasure.
 If replicants read analog novels, they also write electric dreams: the design of artificial life is figured as authorship, and artificial memory as cyborg writing.
 In analysing these distinct but overlapping layers of meaning, I argue that the film’s engagement with Pale Fire implies a playful questioning of hermeneutic authority and an undermining of authoritative narrative framing, while offering clues to a subversive matri-archal politics, and to an open-access future literature based on the illicit circulation of texts, bodies, and interpretations that could break the informatic control held by the patri-archive.

-The first part of my argument examines what it could mean for an artificial life form like a replicant or holographic AI to read literature, particularly a book like Pale Fire.
+The first part of my argument examines what it could mean for an artificial life form such as a replicant or holographic AI to read literature, particularly a book like Pale Fire.
 Reading like a replicant, in this section, opens questions of memory and personal identity, cultures of literary transmission, and the dialectic of freedom and control.
 In the second part I show how the film’s plot progresses through instances of archival reading, through which the film dramatizes the relation between textual embodiment and archival reanimation while also reflecting upon its own complex appropriation of its source materials.
 Finally, in the third part I reverse the perspective and argue that the film’s metafictive use of Pale Fire leads us from the idea of reading like a replicant to writing like a replicant.
 My reading of BR2049’s intertextual “adaptation” of Pale Fire takes theoretical inspiration from N. Katherine Hayles and Donna Haraway’s ideas about forms of cyborg literary embodiment, Gilles Deleuze on literature and control, Linda Hutcheon on adaptation, and Jacques Derrida’s notion of archive fever; I also reflect on recent critical work on both BR2049 and Pale Fire.